Witness Post: McDonogh School

 His early speculation was that the land values were incredibly cheap.
 Since it was a delta, the “real estate” consisted of swamp land, drainage areas, bayous and marshes.
 His best guess was that the land values would escalate to the point where his “wetlands” could be drained, filled, developed and leased to others, all at a handsome profit above his acquisition prices.
 What could go wrong?

-Upon his death in 1850, McDonogh owned well over 600,000 acres of land in several states and he was considered one of the land wealthiest men in the US.
-Due to the Civil War; however, his estate was in limbo for many years.
-Wishing to rule from the grave, McDonogh had a near iron-clad will.
-He believed that he had invested so wisely that he could provide generously for his many causes.
+Upon his death in 1850, McDonogh owned well over 600,000 acres of land in several states (Florida, Georgia, Alabama, Mississippi, Louisiana) and he was considered one of the land-wealthiest men in the US.
+Those fortunes did not last.
+Due to the Civil War his estate values plummeted and his land was in limbo for many years.
+Wishing to rule from the grave, McDonogh had constructed what he believed was a near iron-clad will.
+He believed fervently that he had invested so wisely that he could provide generously for his many social causes.

 John McDonogh was a religious man, a “Puritanical Calvinist,” who believed strongly in working hard for everything, because “labor is one of the conditions of our existence.”
 He also stressed what Seymour Sarason was to echo a century later, “Time is gold: throw not one minute away,” but be accountable for all that you do and do NOT do.

 In his lifetime McDonogh was a major benefactor of education.
-At the same time, perhaps the best way to understand McDonogh is to see how he put his money where his mouth was in his will.
+At the same time, perhaps the best way to understand McDonogh is to see how he put his money where his mouth was.
+Simply look at his will.
 He placed education at the center of his legacy.
-His last will and testament, prepared in 1838, has gifts to found schools all over it.
+His last will and testament, prepared in 1838, called for gifts to found or expand schools all over it.

 In his personal writings, John McDonogh always showed an intense interest in education, particularly for the poor.
-During his life he supervised and paid for the education of several siblings, as well as a number of New Orleans orphans.
-McDonogh held the fact self-evident that only through education could poor and unfortunate people be lifted from a life of sin and degradation.
+During his lifetime he supervised and paid for the education of several siblings, as well as a number of New Orleans orphans.
+McDonogh held the fact self-evident that only through education could poor and unfortunate people be lifted from a life of sin and degradation to one of God-fearing and productive contributions to society.

 His philosophical interests in education were manifested in the kinds of organizations he founded and supported after he had died.
-Among the requests for his estate were the following three:
+Among the requests for his estate were the following three (representing 37.5% of his estate’s income):

 - One-eighth of the land holdings income is to go to the city of New Orleans for the purpose of establishing an asylum for the poor.